miguelalba96/github.io/_posts/21-10-16-LinearModels-intro.md

 At first glance we can see from a scatter plot if indeed two variables are related, as a result, we can draw, or "fit" a straight line through our scatter plot to represent the relationship.

 When a line is drawn through the points of a scatter plot we are able to identify the degree of association between the variables.
-The line drawn through the points represents a direct relationship, because Y increases as X increases.
-If the points are relatively close to this line, we can say that there is a high degree of association between the variable X and the variable Y.
+The line drawn through the points represents a direct relationship, because $Y$ increases as $X$ increases.
+If the points are relatively close to this line, we can say that there is a high degree of association between the variable $X$ and the variable $Y$.

 For using and calculating simple linear regression models, the following aspects should be taken into account:

-- Variable Y is known as the *response/dependent* variable, this is the variable of interest that was chosen.
+- Variable $Y$ is known as the *response/dependent* variable, this is the variable of interest that was chosen.
-- Variable X is known as the *explanatory/independent* variable and this is the one that will attempt to have a direct relationship with the *response/dependent* variable.
+- Variable $X$ is known as the *explanatory/independent* variable and this is the one that will attempt to have a direct relationship with the *response/dependent* variable.

 - Both the *response/dependent* variable $Y$ and the *explanatory/independent* variable $X$ need to be highly correlated in order to expect a good scatter plot showing the linear relationship, if this does not occur there is probably another type of non-linear dependencies not considered by the proposed model.